Why Psychologists Study The Duchenne Smile

 Carney Landis and the subtleties of emotion in faces

-A psychology student at the University of Minnesota, Carney Landis, conducted some pretty bizarre and overall unethical experiments to study human facial expressions.
+A psychology student at the University of Minnesota, Carney Landis, conducted what are widely considered to be bizarre and overall unethical experiments to study human facial expressions.
 He put his subjects in unexpected situations and photographed them.
 Some of the situations included putting their hand in what turned out to be a bucket of frogs, watching porn, smelling ammonia, and even being asked to decapitate rats (which 1/3 of participants did, while the other 2/3 who refused were made to watch as Landis did it for them).
+Landis’ study was published in 1924, in the Journal of Comparative Psychology, and his work quickly caught on within the field of psychological research.

-A lingering problem with Landis' study is that he failed to recognize the subtleties of how different facial expressions can show very different emotions.
+A lingering problem with Landis' study is that he failed to recognize the subtleties of how different facial expressions can indicate different emotions.
 He didn't recognize the Duchenne smile and said that smiles—genuine or fake—were common in any situation.
 He saw no relation between the smile and a sense of enjoyment or satisfaction.

 iStock/FG Trade